 Most people think family cars should be practical and sensible, but Dodge didn’t get that memo.
-The Detroit automaker decided to stuff a 475-hp, 6.4-liter Hemi V8 in its Durango SUV, seemingly just because it could.
-The result is a three-row hauler that can seat six and tow up to 8,700 pounds, but also hit 60 mph from a stop in 4.4 seconds, run the quarter-mile in 12.9 seconds, and do four-wheel burnouts.
+The Detroit-based automaker decided to stuff a 475 hp, 6.4-liter Hemi V8 in its Durango SUV, seemingly just because it could.
+The result is a three-row hauler that can seat six and tow up to 8,700 pounds but can also hit 60 mph from a stop in 4.4 seconds, run the quarter-mile in 12.9 seconds, and do four-wheel burnouts.

 Read our full Dodge Durango SRT review